mdevasish/Metro_Interstate_Traffic_Volume_prediction/README.md

 # Metro_Interstate_Traffic_Volume_prediction
 Predict the hourly traffic volume of Minneapolis-St Paul Interstate I-94 based on weather conditions and list of holidays

-Applicant Details :

-Name : PATNANA MANIKANTHA DEVASISH email : devasishp.2018@mitb.smu.edu.sg
+Author Name : PATNANA MANIKANTHA DEVASISH

 Problem Statement :
 The objective of the project is to predict the approximate traffic volume for a specific point of date and time, given the climatic conditions like rainfall, temperature, percentage of the cloud cover, snowfall and the textual description of climate.